jrpotter/notebook/notes/networking/index.md

 A **protocol** is a set of common behaviors communicated by using a common language.
 A **protocol suite** is a collection of related protocols.
 The **reference model** for the protocol suite is the design that specifies how various protocols of a protocol suite relate to each other and divide up tasks to be accomplished.

-TCP/IP forms the basis of the **Internet**, a wide area network (WAN) spanning the globe.
-The Internet refers to the ability to provide basic communication of messages between computers.
-The **World Wide Web** (WWW) is an application that uses the Internet for communication.

 %%ANKI
 Basic
 What is a protocol?